jgreener64/ProteinEnsembles.jl/README.md

 julia ~/.julia/v0.5/ProteinEnsembles/run.jl -h
 ```

-If you are using Julia v0.4 you will need to alter the path above.
 For easy access to the `run.jl` command you might like to add the following line to your profile, which lets you use `exprose` as a shortcut command:

 ```bash
 alias exprose="julia ~/.julia/v0.5/ProteinEnsembles/run.jl"